I'm a dad slash entrepreneur slash investor who can't sit still.

 Akili lives at the nexus of the African innovation ecosystem.
 We are a full stack venture development company, with a focus on ecosystem building, accelerating and empowering the next generation of great African enterprises and entrepreneurs.

-We develop forward looking theses around the future of finance, food systems, the movement of people and goods, healthspan, urbanization, and the future of education and work, and exist to connect people and problems (read: opportunities) to capital and markets by exploring strategic synergies that attract financing, partnerships, business development, sales, and IP to entrepreneurs building the next 50 years of Africa and the world.
+We develop forward looking theses around the futures of finance, food systems, healthcare, the movement of people and goods, education and work, and exist to connect people and problems (read: opportunities) to capital and markets by exploring strategic synergies that attract financing, partnerships, business development, sales, and IP to entrepreneurs building the next 50 years of Africa and the world.

 Kafunda means "small place" in Luganda.
 It's the neighborhood shop where beers are drunk, shop is talked, deals are made, community is built, issues are quashed.